samarabbas/temporal-documentation-legacy/docs/08_cli.md

 - LastDecisionCompleted: reset to the end of the history.
 - LastContinuedAsNew: reset to the end of the history for the previous run.

-If you are familiar with the Cadence history event, You can also reset to any decision finish event by using:
+If you are familiar with the Temporal history event, You can also reset to any decision finish event by using:
 ```
 ./cadence workflow reset -w <wid> -r <rid> --event_id <decision_finish_event_id> --reason "some_reason"
 ```